Image credit: Harmon Li (https://www.harmonli.me/)

 In the summer of 2013, Seth made work abroad in Venice, Italy.
 In addition to his residence in the lagoon city, he explored famous Italian art, artifacts, and architecture across the country.
 Discoveries uncovered in these locations along with those uncovered in his immediate surroundings and past influence his studio practice.
 His passion for globe trekking was solidified with a move from a suburban Dallas neighborhood to Aberdeen, Scotland as an adolescent.
 Seth holds an MFA in Printmaking from Indiana University and BFA in Graphic Design from Baylor University.

 Seth is represented by the Nicole Longnecker Gallery in Houston, TX.
 Additionally, he shows his work on a national and international level.
-Recent exhibitions include "Teachable Moment" at Stove Works (Chattanooga, TN), "Seth Daulton: Sites Revisited" at Georgetown City Hall (Georgetown, TX), "Seth Daulton: Sites" at Dillon Kyle Architects (Houston, TX), the "SGCI Members Traveling Exhibition", the "37th Bradley International Print and Drawing Exhibition" (Peoria, IL), "Our Indiana: MFA Selections" (Laramie, WY), "Seth Daulton, Linde Piper, and Harumi Shimazu" (Houston, TX), "PrintMatters Summer Invitational" (Houston, TX), "Edinboro National Printmaking Competition" (Edinboro, PA), "Terra Incognita" (Bloomington, IN), "Premio Acqui International Biennale of Engraving" (Aqui Terme, Itlay), "PrintMakers" in collaboration with PrintAustin 2014 (Georgetown, TX), "23rd Parkside National Print Exhibition" (Parkiside, WS), and the "Pacific States Biennale National Print Exhibition" (Hilo, HI).
+Recent exhibitions include "Built Narratives" at Vesper in Austin, TX, "Teachable Moment" at Stove Works (Chattanooga, TN), "Seth Daulton: Sites Revisited" at Georgetown City Hall (Georgetown, TX), "Seth Daulton: Sites" at Dillon Kyle Architects (Houston, TX), the "SGCI Members Traveling Exhibition", the "37th Bradley International Print and Drawing Exhibition" (Peoria, IL), "Our Indiana: MFA Selections" (Laramie, WY), "Seth Daulton, Linde Piper, and Harumi Shimazu" (Houston, TX), "PrintMatters Summer Invitational" (Houston, TX), "Edinboro National Printmaking Competition" (Edinboro, PA), "Terra Incognita" (Bloomington, IN), "Premio Acqui International Biennale of Engraving" (Aqui Terme, Itlay), "PrintMakers" in collaboration with PrintAustin 2014 (Georgetown, TX), "23rd Parkside National Print Exhibition" (Parkiside, WS), and the "Pacific States Biennale National Print Exhibition" (Hilo, HI).

 Artist Statement